j-c-h-e-n-g/puppet-kitchen-example/README.md

 ## About

+This is WFM (works for me) quality: there are no promises this will work for you.
+Via a local `puppet apply` will create a puppet server (puppetmaster) in a guest VM.
+On that VM is where my puppetmaster playground will be.
 I need a test environment for a puppet server so I can play with:

 * hiera
 * pupppetdb